Joanna Rowsell: Career

 In 2013, Rowsell broke her collarbone at the London cycling festival but, five weeks later, after an operation and training on a Wattbike with a pillow on the bars, she won the Women's Pursuit on the track at the International Belgian Open in Ghent.

 In September 2014 Rowsell announced that she would be leaving the Wiggle-Honda team and joining the Pearl Izumi Sports Tours International squad on a two-year deal from 2015.
 In 2016, Rowsell won a gold medal in the Team Pursuit at the Rio Olympics.

 On 14 March 2017, Rowsell announced that she was retiring from the sport.
 "The decision to step away has been the hardest I've ever had to make," she said.
 "I believe I have more to offer the world."

 Personal life

+Rowsell's younger brother Erick Rowsell is a former road racing cyclist.
+She was appointed Member of the Order of the British Empire (MBE) in the 2013 New Year Honours for services to cycling.
+In July 2015 Rowsell married Daniel Shand and then competed as Joanna Rowsell Shand.
+The marriage ended in divorce in 2020.